Dipanshu-verma/solowork/Questions/Ratingstar/login/README.md

 - Do Not Remove `data-testid="xxxx"` from anywhere, these are used by testing tools to test your code, and removal of this will lead to a low score.
 - Also make sure to cross-check all the spellings and Cases of Texts.

-#### General guidelines

-- The system on cp.masaischool.com may take between 1-20 minutes for responding,
-- so we request you to read the problem carefully and debug it before itself
-- we also request you not just submit it last minute
-- try to keep one submission at a time